pschachte/wybe/WYBE.md

 ## Hello, World!

-Code appearing at the top level of a file is executed when the program is run, so Hello, World! in Wybe is quite simple:
+Code appearing at the top level of a module is executed when the program is run, so Hello, World! in Wybe is quite simple:
 ```
 # Print a friendly greeting